 A Portrait of Florence

-A presentation of films, research and artwork that explores Florence Mine and Arts Centre as well as the process of filmmaking and documenting.
+A presentation of films, research and photography that explores Florence Mine and Arts Centre as well as the process of filmmaking and documenting.

 Over the past year artist Alex Culshaw has been documenting and researching Florence Mine and Arts Centre.
 During this special evening Alex will present the culmination of this experience and a new body of artwork.
 Alex’s art practice confronts the construction of documentary forms and storytelling, highlighting the fine line between fact and fiction.
 Alex’s work addresses the political, draws on the poetic and brings forth a discussion between labour, site and identity.

-The evening will be made up of three parts that begin with Alex’s film Egremont Red – the preface.
-This live read film introduces Florence Mine via an iron ore mine in Kiruna, Sweden as well as Robert Smithson’s underground cinema.
+On Friday 18 August Alex presented the work in an evening made up of three parts that began with Alex’s film Egremont Red – the preface.
+This live read film introduced Florence Mine via an iron ore mine in Kiruna, Sweden as well as Robert Smithson’s underground cinema.
 Written as a metalogue the narrative raises the problematic nature of realising an idea, exploring the relationship between ‘potential’ impossible propositions, the unseen, and ability to see.

-Alex will then continue to reflect on Florence Mine and Arts Centre.
-This 'live read' will lead the audience through footage of Florence Mine as well as the artists' process of research and ambitions for her film.
-The live read screening will end with Egremont Red - fade to black; a live re-staging and filming of footage of Florence Mine that was originally filmed by ex-miner, Garry Connell.
+Alex continued to reflect on Florence Mine and Arts Centre.
+This 'live read' led the audience through footage of Florence Mine as well as the artists' process of research and ambitions for her film.
+The live read screening ended with Egremont Red - fade to black; a live re-staging and filming of footage of Florence Mine that was originally filmed by ex-miner, Garry Connell.
 The soundscape, made in collaboration with Jenny Berger Myhre, leads into a dream-like meditation on the process of documenting and reconstruction, in an attempt to get closer to a realisation.

-The second part of the evening will be the premiere screening of Alex’s film A Portrait of Florence.
+The second part of the evening saw the premiere screening of Alex’s film A Portrait of Florence.
 This short film juxtaposes footage of Florence Mine and the Arts Centre with the voice of the mine manager Gilbert Finlinson and artist Jenni Payne who runs the Paintmakers Co-op.

-The final part of the evening will be an exclusive screening of Garry Connell’s footage that Alex has edited together with the guidance of Garry Connell and Gilbert Finlinson.
+The final part of the evening was an exclusive screening of Gary Connell’s footage that Alex has edited together with the guidance of Gary Connell and Gilbert Finlinson.
 This footage shows the mine, machinery and what it was actually like underground before the mine flooded in 2008.

-As a whole the evening will attempt to portray Florence Mine, departing from a potentially fictional position into a more authentic position.
+As a whole the evening and following exhibition will attempt to portray Florence Mine, departing from a potentially fictional position into a more authentic position.
 Raising questions around authenticity and highlighting the importance of documenting and portraying Florence Mine and Arts Centre.